 “Here is wisdom conveys an idea somewhat different, according to Hebrew usage, from that which the words in English seem to suggest.
 The Jews, as appears by the Rabbinical dialect, were accustomed to call any thing חָכְמָה wisdom, which was said summarily, obscurely, or in the way of a mere hint… when the writer exclaims: Here is wisdom, he evidently means to say, that here is a matter which is somewhat enigmatical [difficult to understand] or obscure, for the explanation of which wisdom is needed… ‘Let him who has the requisite intelligence (νοῦν being an equivalent for the preceding σοφία,) reckon the number,’ etc. In other words: Not every person can read and understand what follows; but let him who is skilled in matters of this nature, compute what name the letters which may designate 666 will make; for this is the name of the beast.”
 (Prof. M. Stuart, The Number of the Beast in the Apocalypse, an essay from Bibliotheca Sacra: Or, Tracts and Essays on Topics Connected with Biblical Literature and Theology, 1843)

 To sum up Stuart’s commentary, we ought not read too much into “Here is wisdom,” because computing the number 666 is simply reserved for “him who hath understanding.”
 If there are some who are wise enough to “count” the number 666, John exhorts the reader to leave it up to them to do the counting.
 But seeing that John presents the number with a preceding hint, “it is the number of a man,” it would only encourage us to seek out what it means.
-And what we seek is the truth of God’s inspired Word, so the meaning of it is no secret if God will grant us the wisdom it requires.
+The meaning of which is no secret if God will grant us the wisdom it requires.

 The Mark of the Beast

-As Stuart mentioned in his essay, the number 666 is a designation of the name of a man, not just the number of a man.
+As Stuart mentioned, the number 666 is a designation of the name of a man, not just the number of a man.
 In Revelation 13:16-17 we read that the beast causes everyone to receive one of three things to buy or sell: the mark, the name, or the number of his name.

 “And he causeth all, both small and great, rich and poor, free and bond, to receive a mark in their right hand, or in their foreheads: And that no man might buy or sell, save he that had the mark, or the name of the beast, or the number of his name.”
 (Revelation 13:16-17)

-Clearly, in verse 17 the “number of his name” is 666 (the same number in verse 18).
-And the “name of the beast” is the name of which the number is designated.
-The number and the name are perhaps equivalent.
-We know the mark is equivalent to the number because it is called “the mark of his name” in the chapter that follows (Revelation 14:11) – a clear example of John using the terms ‘mark’ and ‘number’ interchangeably.
+In verse 17 the “number of his name” is 666 (the same number in verse 18).
+It is significant to note the mark is called “the mark of his name” in the chapter that follows (Revelation 14:11) – an example of John using the terms ‘mark’ and ‘number’ interchangeably.

-So what is the mark of the beast?
-Will it be a physical marking of the name and number?
+So, what is the mark of the beast?
+Will it be a physical marking in the skin?
 Rev. George Floyd Taylor, founder of Franklin Springs Institute (now Emmanuel College), believed this to be true.
 Taylor wrote in The Second Coming of Jesus that the number, the name, and the mark all indicate a literal marking on the flesh.
 Strong’s Concordance seems to back this up as well.
 It defines the Greek root word for ‘mark,’ χάραγμα (charagma), as an ‘engraving’ or a ‘stamp’ (or a ‘sign’…).

 “And the third angel followed them, saying with a loud voice, If any man worship the beast and his image, and receive his mark in his forehead, or in his hand, The same shall drink of the wine of the wrath of God, which is poured out without mixture into the cup of his indignation; and he shall be tormented with fire and brimstone in the presence of the holy angels, and in the presence of the Lamb:” (Revelation 14:9-10)

-To understand the image, perhaps we should begin with an examination of the beast’s character.
+To understand the image, perhaps we should examine the beast’s behavior.
 The second beast is the one “saying to them that dwell on the earth, that they should make an image to the [first] beast,” (Rev. 13:14).
 Notice what the beast does here: it is his act of speaking that prompts the people to make the image.
 Before this, the same beast is described as “speaking like a dragon” (Revelation 13:11).
-It is the nature of his speaking that characterizes him as a dragon, and the dragon is, of course, Satan, a.k.a. the “serpent” (Rev. 12:9, Rev. 20:2).
+From this we know it is the message, or the way in which he speaks, that characterizes him as a dragon.
+And the dragon is, of course, Satan, a.k.a. the “serpent” (Rev. 12:9, Rev. 20:2).

 “The second beast is represented as “speaking like a dragon,” Rev. 13, 11.
 The meaning of this simile is not obscure.
 A dragon, according to the idiom of the New Testament, means a huge old serpent.
 The sly cunning and deceitfulness of the serpent have been proverbial, from the time when Satan, under the guise of a serpent, misled our first parents in paradise.
 The second beast, then, speaks as the dragon did on that occasion; that is, he speaks craftily, deceitfully, in a manner adapted to allure and ruin those whom he addresses.”
 (Prof. M. Stuart, The Number of the Beast in the Apocalypse)

-As many of us know, the core of the serpent’s message is the deceitful assertion that men can become “as gods” through the obtaining of knowledge (“tree of knowledge of good and evil,” Genesis 2:17).
-The serpent insinuates that the object of man’s worship should be himself, rather than God, because he can become as a god.
+Let’s remember what the serpent said in Genesis.
+The main idea of the serpent’s message was the deceitful assertion that men can become “as gods” by eating from the “tree of knowledge of good and evil.”
+The serpent insinuates that man’s worship should point to himself, rather than God, because he can become as a god.

-Now, if we apply the concept of the serpent’s message to the second beast’s speech that prompts the people to construct the image (Rev. 13), we may infer that man is the image (or the image of the beast is the image of a man).
+Now, if we apply the serpent’s message to the second beast’s speech that prompts the people to construct the image (Rev. 13), we may infer that man is the image, or the image of the beast is the image of a man.
 It is also worth noting that the “number of the beast” is called “the number of a man” in Revelation 13:18.